thomasjball/PyExZ3/README.md

 function depend on the function's parameters;
 - generating new values for the parameters to drive the function to yet uncovered paths, using Z3.

-For small programs without loops or recursion, PyExZ3 may be able to explore all feasible paths.
+For small programs without loops or recursion, **PyExZ3** may be able to explore all feasible paths.

 A novel aspect of the rewrite is to rely solely on Python's operator overloading to accomplish all the interception needed for symbolic execution; no AST rewriting or bytecode instrumentation is required, as was done in the NICE project.
-This significantly improves the robustness and portability of the engine, as well as reducing the code size.
+This significantly improves the robustness and portability of the **PyExZ3**, as well as reducing its size.

 ###Setup instructions: